gullibility/OpenCASCADE/dox/overview/overview.md

   * **MMGT_OPT** (optional) if set to 1, the memory manager performs optimizations as described below; if set to 2, Intel (R) TBB optimized memory manager is used; if 0 (default), every memory block is allocated in C memory heap directly (via malloc() and free() functions).
-    In the latter case, all other options except MMGT_CLEAR are ignored;
+    In the latter case, all other options starting with *MMGT*, except MMGT_CLEAR, are ignored;
   * **MMGT_CLEAR** (optional) if set to 1 (default), every allocated memory block is cleared by zeros; if set to 0, memory block is returned as it is;
   * **MMGT_CELLSIZE** (optional) defines the maximal size of blocks allocated in large pools of memory.
 Default is 200;